 Aside from this, we now produce a monthly newsletter to the team, updating on information such as recruitment, staff projects, etc. We have also started using one of our office spaces as a place for the team to eat their lunch - this has helped encourage more socialising.

-We are due to move to Senate House in the new year which we hope will help improve our communication even more as we will be co-located."
+We have moved to Senate House this which we hope will help improve our communication even more as we will be co-located."

 Our group is made up of professionals with specialist knowledge in various areas and we are often working as a collaborative; to link individual goals to our strategy and characteristic framework, we will pilot strategic PDR goals to support our staff with their development which we hope will also encourage staff to take a refreshed approach to the PDR and regard this as a useful career development tool."